 Not their most attractive pair of noise cancelling headphones

 While plenty of people have heard of noise cancelling earphones not many know much about the technology behind them or whether they even work effectively.
 Some suspect they may be nothing more than a marketing ploy, like “rich Corinthian leather” (thanks Ricardo) while others have more technical questions and concerns.
 Below are some of the most common questions we encountered while testing the best noise cancelling earphones.

-Can You Use these Types of Headphones with Noise Cancelling Turned Off?
+Q: Can You Use these Types Of Headphones With Noise Cancelling Turned Off?

 Cost – This technology is not cheap as we just mentioned.
 It’s taken these companies many years of expensive R&D to create and perfect this technology.
 They need to recoup that investment, which is one reason why your noise cancelling headphones cost so much.

 The Battery – Active noise cancellation is an electronic process that requires a power source.
 Some use standard AAA batteries to provide the power.
 Others rely on rechargeable lithium-ion batteries.
 But no matter the battery type batteries wear down and you’re eventually left either hunting for replacement AAAs or having to recharge the L-i battery.
 To minimize inconvenience associated with the battery make sure you purchase a headset with a battery that gets at least 15 hours on each charge.

 Safety – The job of the noise cancelling earphones is to prevent ambient noise from entering the headphone environment and sullying your listening experience.
 They do that job really well.
 So well in fact that you could be riding your bike with them on and not hear that out of control taxi honking its horn furiously to warn you to get out of the way.
 Or your significant other may be trying to communicate with you while you sit there in a state of music induced detachment.
 And you should never wear noise cancelling earphones while driving a car or operating heavy machinery.
 Such behavior is an accident waiting to happen.